PortsMaster/PortMaster-New/ports/thestarlitescape/README.md

 ## Notes

-Thanks to xJackFox [https://xjackfox.itch.io/the-starlit-escape] for this game.
+Thanks to xJackFox [https://xjackfox.itch.io/the-starlit-escape] for this game and allowing the distribution via PortMaster.

 Source: https://xjackfox.itch.io/the-starlit-escape